kaurrachneet6/VGA4MS/README.md

 # GVS: Gait Video Study
+## A Vision-Based Framework for Predicting Multiple Sclerosis and Parkinson's Disease Gait Dysfunctions - A Deep Learning Approach
+This is the code for the paper R. Kaur, R. Motl, R. Sowers, and M. E. Hernandez "A Vision-Based Framework for Predicting Multiple Sclerosis and Parkinson's Disease Gait Dysfunctions - A Deep Learning Approach," in IEEE Journal of Biomedical and Health Informatics, doi: 10.1109/JBHI.2022.3208077., https://ieeexplore.ieee.org/document/9896159

 ### Authors:
 * Rachneet Kaur, Department of Industrial and Enterprise Systems Engineering at the University of Illinois at Urbana-Champaign, rk4@illinois.edu, https://kaurrachneet6.github.io/